WICG/fenced-frame/README.md

 The above is an example of a scenario where user id on A and user’s information on B can be joined without the user ever interacting with the fenced frame and such cases will benefit from not having network access but using a pre-existing web bundle to render the frame.

-On the other hand, if there is no user specific information that the fenced frame has, restricting the network is not necessary until it gets access to its unpartitioned storage.
+On the other hand, if there is no user specific information that the fenced frame has, restricting the network is not necessary until it gets access to such information.
 It’s not ideal that this attack can occur after user gesture, and we consider this as one of the remaining [Challenges](#challenges) of Fenced Frames.

 ## Challenges